directus/directus/docs/reference/system/translations.md

 pageClass: page-reference
 ---

-# Translation Strings
+# Custom Translations

 ---

-## The Translation Strings Object
+## The Translations Object

 `id` **integer**\
-Primary key of the Translation String.
+Primary key of the translations

 `key` **string**\
-The Translation String key.
+The translation key.

 `language` **string**\
-The language of the Translation String.
+The language of the translation.

 `value` **string**\
-The Translation String value.
+The translation value.

 ```json
 {